Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Results

 \subsubsection{Training with Separate Inputs}

 Here we report the results of training the models with separate input data.
 Repository's description, README and wiki pages are consisted of sentences, thus they are inherently sequential.
 On the other hand, file names do not have any order.
 Therefore, we separate (1) descriptions, README files and wiki pages from (2) project names and source file names and feed them separately to the models.
-For TF-IDF embeddings, we set the maximum number of features to 18K and 2K for textual data and file names, respectively.
+For TF-IDF embeddings, we set the maximum number of features to $18$K and $2$K for textual data and file names, respectively.
 This is because most of the input of our repositories consists of textual information (descriptions, README files and wiki pages).
-In the same manner, we set the maximum number of features to 800 and 200 for Doc2Vec vectors.
+In the same manner, we set the maximum number of features to $800$ and $200$ for Doc2Vec vectors.
 Then we concatenated these vectors and fed them to the models.
-Table \mbox{\ref{tab:results_two_inputs}} shows the results of this experiment.
-Interestingly, models behave differently.
-Some are improved (such as MNB), some under-perform the previous case (such as GNB), and some model's performance is not affected significantly (such as LR, both with TF-IDF and D2V).
+Table \ref{tab:results_two_inputs} shows the results of this experiment.
+Interestingly, baseline models behave differently.
+For instance, MNB improves, while GNB under-performs the previous case.
+However, our proposed model's performance is not affected significantly.
 Therefore, one should take into account these differences while choosing the models and their settings.